 How to Divide Comfrey

-If you don't have comfrey growing, then look out for it at your local nursery, but also ask friends if that have some growing because in Spring, you can take root cuttings and create your own comfrey patch.
+If you don't have comfrey growing, then look out for it at your local nursery, ask friends if they have some growing and ask them if you can dig it up and divide the crown.
+You can also buy comfrey crown cuttings here.
+Early spring and autumn are great times to do this.

 You'll need some pots, plant labels and a good potting soil and a small garden trowel.